kevingonzalez7997/Terraform_Docker_Deploy7/README.md

 1. Specify the name and location.
 2. Select "Launch agent via SSH" and utilize the previously generated SSH key for secure communication.
-3. Specify the public IP of the 'docker_node' and 'jenkins_node' EC2 instances as the host.
+3. Specify the public IP of the 'docker_node' and 'Jenkins_node' EC2 instances as the host.
 4. Create credentials by entering the private key directly.
 5. Save and check the agent's status in the log.